GSA/Section508.gov/_events/events-iaaf-landing.md

 <a href="" class="usa-button" rel="noopener noreferrer">Register: IAAF Two-Day Virtual Event</a>

 ### In-Person Attendance
-Join us in person for the 2026 IAAF at the GSA Headquarters Building and participate in engaging sessions on federal digital accessibility.
-Please note that registration does not guarantee entry, as all in-person sessions have limited seating.
-Registration is capacity-limited on a first-come, first-served basis.
+Join us in person for the 2026 IAAF at the GSA Headquarters Building for engaging sessions on federal digital accessibility; please note that registration does not guarantee entry, as seating is limited and offered on a first-come, first-served basis, and while you are welcome to attend both days, you must register for each day separately.

 * **General Sessions**&mdash;open to all attendees.
 Capacity limit 220.
   * Thursday, May 21 - 8:30am - 5:00pm<br>